Nav Canada

-Nav Canada (styled as NAV CANADA) is a privately run, not-for-profit corporation that owns and operates Canada's civil air navigation system (ANS).
-It was established in accordance with the Civil Air Navigation Services Commercialization Act (ANS Act).
+Nav Canada (styled as NAV CANADA) is a privately run, non-profit corporation that owns and operates Canada's civil air navigation system (ANS).
+It was established by statute in accordance with the Civil Air Navigation Services Commercialization Act (ANS Act).

 The company employs approximately 1,900 air traffic controllers (ATCs), 650 flight service specialists (FSSs) and 700 technologists.
-It has been responsible for the safe, orderly and expeditious flow of air traffic in Canadian airspace since November 1, 1996 when the government transferred the ANS from Transport Canada to Nav Canada.
+It has been responsible for the safe, orderly and expeditious flow of air traffic in Canadian airspace since 1 November 1996 when the government transferred the ANS from Transport Canada to Nav Canada.
 As part of the transfer, or privatization, Nav Canada paid the government CA$1.5 billion.